pallavireddytummala/Timetable/README.md

 # Timetable
-This is the time table created in html
+This the html and css file of the time table of 3rd CSE 1st semester 2021-2025 Batch
-The display of time table link: https://pallavireddytummala.github.io/Timetable/